 RoboNav is a robotic vehicle whose job is to navigate a space while avoiding obstacles.
 It was the result of a Senior Design team at the University of Tennessee in the spring semester, 2017.
 Continued development has come from students Parker Mitchell and Grant Bruer.
 RoboNav is navigated by a neuromorphic network on the DANNA architecture, implemented on an FPGA.
 Everything is battery powered and on the robot.
 In particular, there is no microprocessor -- just communication from the inputs to the DANNA FPGA, and from the FPGA back to the caterpillar controls of the robot.

-Below is a youtube video of RoboNav, navigating a room with obstacles.
-Following that is a link to a poster that describes RoboNav in detail.
+Below is a (silent) youtube video of RoboNav, navigating a room with obstacles.
+Following that is a link to a poster and a paper that describes RoboNav in detail.